Note: CABB 101 is a pre-requisite for CABB 201.

 This is the final course requirement for the Certified Business Broker (CBB) designation.

-You will learn business valuations by recasting financials to determine Sellers Discretionary Earnings (SDE), creating a Risk Analysis using the CABB worksheet, determine a Broker’s opinion of value for both Asset and Stock Sales using 4 different methodologies with the Income and Market Approaches, including models for Multiple of Earnings, Excess Earnings and cap rate model, and using the comps (done-deal) model.
+In this 4-day, 12-hour course you will learn business valuations by recasting financials to determine Sellers Discretionary Earnings (SDE), creating a Risk Analysis using the CABB worksheet, determine a Broker’s opinion of value for both Asset and Stock Sales using 4 different methodologies with the Income and Market Approaches, including models for Multiple of Earnings, Excess Earnings and cap rate model, and using the comps (done-deal) model.
 We will also discuss getting paid for this process and talk about different valuation packages available to brokers.

 - Review of CABB 101 Recasting.